offspot/metrics/dev/README.md

 Download the ZIMs you want to use for tests in the `zims` folder.

-Caddy is configured to use these two zims:
+Kiwix-serve is configured to use these two zims which should be downloaded in the `zims` folder:
 - https://download.kiwix.org/zim/stack_exchange/sqa.stackexchange.com_en_all_2023-05.zim
 - https://download.kiwix.org/zim/stack_exchange/devops.stackexchange.com_en_all_2023-05.zim